sshashi7/MCP-Connector-Kit/README.md

 ## What Is This?

+**Problem:** You have a REST API, and you want Copilot Studio agents to be able to call it — just like they call built-in tools.

-An interactive tool that generates TypeScript MCP (Model Context Protocol) servers for Copilot Studio.
-It lets Copilot Studio agents call your REST API as a tool — with proper authentication, error handling, and deployment to Azure.
+**Solution:** This kit generates the wrapper code (a TypeScript MCP server) that bridges your API and Copilot Studio, handling authentication, error handling, and deployment.

-**Input:** Your API details (base URL, credentials, endpoints)
-**Output:** Ready-to-deploy TypeScript server code

 ---